Convertible: History

 The market share of convertibles fell to two or three percent of total sales and the U.S. automakers discontinued the body style from their lineups.
-American Motors stopped making convertibles after the 1968 model year, Chrysler after 1971, Ford after 1973 and most divisions of General Motors after 1975.
+American Motors stopped making convertibles after the 1968 model year, Chrysler after 1971, Ford after 1973, and most divisions of General Motors after 1975.
 Cadillac held out until 1976, when they made about 14,000.
-The last 200 had a red, white and blue motif and a dashboard plaque.
-The very last was offered to the Smithsonian Institution, whose trustees turned it down as it was not at that moment an historic artifact, "Though it might well be in three generations ... or at the Tricentennial."
+The last 200 had a red, white, and blue motif and a dashboard plaque.
+The very last was offered to the Smithsonian Institution, whose trustees turned it down as it was not at that moment a historic artifact, "Though it might well be in three generations ... or at the Tricentennial."
 After the last Cadillac Eldorado convertible was made in 1976, the only factory convertibles sold in the United States were imported.
-Making convertibles on the assembly line was both expensive and time consuming, thus not worth the problems needed to sell the limited number of cars.
+Making convertibles on the assembly line was both expensive and time-consuming, thus not worth the problems needed to sell the limited number of cars.

 Specialized coachbuilders were contracted to make dealer-available cars such as the Targa top versions of the AMC Concord and Eagle "Sundancer" as well as the Toyota Celica "Sunchaser" as specialty models.
 American Sunroof Company (ASC), which was responsible for popularizing the sunroof option for regular body styles, converted a Buick Riviera into a full convertible that compelled General Motors to market it as part of the 1982 Buick models.
-Chrysler Corporation also introduced convertible body style in its 1982 lines based on the K-Car.
-These were the LeBaron, and for Dodge, the 400.
-Ford reintroduced a convertible Mustang for 1983 while American Motors Corporation (AMC) added a convertible version of the Renault Alliance in 1984.
+Chrysler Corporation also introduced a convertible body style in its 1982 lines that was based on the K-Car.
+These models were the LeBaron, produced under Chrysler, and the 400, manufactured under Dodge.
+Ford reintroduced a convertible Mustang for 1983, while American Motors Corporation (AMC) added a convertible version of the Renault Alliance in 1984.

 In 1989, Mazda released the first generation Mazda MX-5 (called "Miata" in North America), which has become the best-selling convertible with over 1 million cars sold.
 Also in 1989, Toyota released the Toyota Soarer Aerocabin, which uses an electrically operated retractable hardtop roof.
 A total of 500 were produced.

 Models dedicated to the convertible body style include the Mazda MX-5, Porsche Boxster, and Opel Cascada.